mohammedf2606/Hospital-Heroes/README.md

 ### Prerequisites

-Android 5
+- Android 5 (API 22) - Lollipop

-Resolution: 1024 x 600
+- Resolution: 1024 x 600
+- RAM: 1024 MB

 ### Installing

+#### Setting up an emulator

+1. In Android Studio, create an [https://developer.android.com/studio/run/managing-avds#createavd](Android Virtual Device (AVD)) that the emulator can use to install and run your app.
+2. When opening the AVD Manager, create a new hardware profile as per the prerequisites above.

-Set up your device as follows:
+#### Setting up a physical device
 1. Connect your device to your development machine with a USB cable.
 If you developed on Windows, you might need to [install the appropriate USB driver](https://developer.android.com/studio/run/oem-usb) for your device.
 2. Perform the following steps to enable **USB debugging** in the **Developer** **options** window:
     1. Open the **Settings** app.